 A little about me

 Following a manual handling injury in 2008 I have lived with daily persistent pain, and fully expect to live with it for the rest of my life.
+I have sciatica caused by a prolapsed disc.
+Most of my pain is neuropathic although I also have associated back pain.

 I was born and brought up in the North of England and I graduated from University with a Mathematics degree.
 I went on to teach in a range of secondary schools and I was a Local Authority Schools Adviser.
 Towards the end of my teaching career I worked as a school leader in special schools.